EetuKiiskila/WakaFree/README.md

 - -m / --minimum-labeling-percentage: Inclusive lower limit for labeling the stats.
 Everything under this percentage will be moved to the group *Other*.
 If this argument is not passed then the stats will all have their own labels.
 Some of the stats collected by WakaTime might be labeled as *Other* so it is possible to see a group with that name even without this argument.
 Use a percentage without percent sign.
 - --start-date: Shows all dates starting from the given date.
 Use a string in format "YYYY-MM-DD".
 Inclusive.
 Dates are not prepended to the stats if the given date is before the first date in the stats.
 - --end-date: Shows all dates ending in the given date.
 Use a string in format "YYYY-MM-DD".
 Inclusive.
 Dates are not appended to the stats if the given date is after the last date in the stats.
 - FILE: The path for the file that contains the statistics from WakaTime.
-Can be downloaded from WakaTime by going to Settings &#8594; Personal settings &#8594; Account &#8594; Export.
+Can be downloaded from WakaTime by going to Settings &#8594; Personal settings &#8594; Account &#8594; Export &#8594; Export my coding activity... &#8594; Daily totals.

 If neither of the optional arguments for drawing the charts is given with FILE, then everything will be drawn.